chiragsehgal49/test_repo/README.md

 # test_repo
-this is my first Git repository
+This is my first Git repository and created for the purpose of exploring the Github.

 <br>
 Author - Chirag Sehgal